BenLDN/crypto_board/README.md

 # crypto_board
-Simple message board that attaches the actual BTC price to each message.
+Simple message board where each message is a simulated bitcoin buy or sell transaction.

 Uses port 5000.

-createDB.py: not part of the app, it was used to create the SQLite database (messages.db)
+createDB_msg.py and createDB_usr.py: only used to create the SQLite databases (messages.db and users.db)

-Tested on AWS EC2.

 # Plan to improve the site